Frequently Asked Questions (General FAQ)

 What constitutes an item as "popular" enough to be displayed as a Most Watched search result on this site?

 aggregates Watch Count information on its listings and makes a decision as to whether an item is "popular" enough to be included in WatchCount.com's Most Watched search results.
-While eBay has several undisclosed criteria in the mix for how it ranks and publishes popular item data (criteria which can change), the item's Watch Count is the most important one.
+While eBay has several undisclosed criteria in the mix for how it ranks and publishes popular item data (criteria which can change) that we display, the item's Watch Count is the most important one.

 Even an item with a zero Watch Count can appear in WatchCount.com's Most Watched search results!
 Conversely, an item with a relatively high Watch Count can be absent from our search results (for example, if it's a single-quantity fixed-price item, or an auction-style item with zero bids). eBay therefore has other considerations in mind when collating and ranking the results that we display.
 For example, it appears that for an item to even be considered minimally "popular", even with a zero Watch Count, it must have at least one bid and/or previous sale.